All Episodes

 Why, this is a windfall for the rich.

-They would say that that's terrible.
+They would say that's terrible.

-Even though I agree that we ought to have a flat tax, I don't think that ruling from the Supreme Court would be correct.
+Even though I agree that we ought to have a flat tax, I don't think that ruling from the Supreme Court would be correct because the Constitution does not speak on the issue of where income tax rates are or how the code should be set up.

-If that is what the Supreme Court would do, if the Supreme Court activist, which is what the left is looking for, if the Supreme Court was so activist that it struck down one of the great achievements of the American left, an income tax code that has rates that keep going up as incomes go up, the left would have a different view of the role of the Supreme Court.
+If that is what the Supreme Court would do, if the Supreme Court, activist, which is what the left is looking for, if the Supreme Court was so activist that it struck down one of the great achievements of the American left, an income tax code that has rates that keep going up as incomes go up, the left would have a different view of the role of the Supreme Court.

 Give you another one.